 As a founding member of the Berkshire Applied Technology Council (BATC), a collaborative of regional employers and educators, BCC plays a crucial role in helping the council to deliver an integrated system for technical learning in the Berkshires.

-The educational core of the BATC is a 2+2+2 program known as TechPath and administered by BCC.
+The educational core of the BATC is a "2 + 2 + 2" program known as TechPath and administered by BCC.
 Designed for both students and incumbent workers, the program consists of mathematics and science curricula coupled with specialized training and industry applications.
 The complete program, which results in a bachelor's degree, includes the junior and senior years of high school, two years of community college, and two years at a private or public college or university.
 Participants may enter or leave the program at any point.
+For more information, call 413-236-2125.

-The primary beneficiaries of TechPath and the council's other programs include:
+The primary beneficiaries of BATC and the council's other programs include:

-- students and incumbent workers who develop the necessary skills for a high-tech career; and - employers who are able to tap a larger pool of qualified job applicants; and - the region as a whole as its reputation for business development and a center for technical excellence continues to grow.
+- Students and incumbent workers who develop the necessary skills for a high-tech career; - Employers who are able to tap a larger pool of qualified job applicants; and - The region as a whole as its reputation for business development and a center for technical excellence continues to grow